Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-18-the-eve-of-another-birthday.markdown

 I try to stay hungary and foolish, so I study and review knowledge almost everyday without any passion of social networking nor outdoor activities.
 Meanwhile, the efficiency of learning is not so satisfactory, frankly.
 The more materials or resources I consult, the more ignorant I feel, which is so frustrated.
 I recall professor's words **"Time Is the Only Enemy!"** on the registration day.

 It doesn't mean living in a vacuum while no comparing with others' gains.
-Especially I'm nothing but a student when on the margin of my twenties.
+Especially I'm nothing but a student on the margin of my twenties.
 I remind myself that actually I am gaining much, in mental.

 Thankfully, our transnational love evolves smoothly.
 As my motivity to move on so fearlessly, she is fabulous.
 Feeling comforting and cozy with her so much.
 Weaving our dreams and moreover, we are struggling, inch by inch, for the future of ours.

-It would be only quite a ordinary day of tomorrow, as for me, I'd rather consider it another stair up.
+It would be only quite an ordinary day of tomorrow, as for me, I'd rather consider it another stair up.